DIY WordPress Website Design Tutorial

 Your website should made up of 3 core colors, so make sure your footer color is one of those core colors.
 Second, the footer is used as a link section to some very important pages.

 What to include in your footer:

-Provide a simple contact form in the footer, and email address or phone number, or provide a link to the contact page.
+Provide a link to the contact page in the footer.
+If you’re an ecommerce website also consider adding in an email address or phone number, or provide a link to the contact page.

 Disclaimers are mean’t to make know information that is not obvious.
 If you have any vested interests or relationships that affect the relationship between visitors to your website and yourself, you need to make this clear via a disclaimer (again, don’t be sketchy).
 Consider making a page dedicated to disclaimers.

 For example, as an Amazon Associate you need to disclose that you make money from qualified purchases on any page where you link to Amazon.

 Established websites tend to have an a diverse amount of content.
 The footer provides and excellent opportunity for visitors to navigate to other areas of your website.